klausler/fortran-wringer-tests/README.md

   specific procedures in a generic interface; it's unambiguous, and sometimes accidental when generic interfaces are merged via `USE` association.
-  But it's not conformant, and some compilers refuse it.
+  But it's not conformant, and some compilers reject this usage.

 * Don't use a module's name for anything else in the module.